Red ATB: The Media Conglomerate (1995–2002)

 In 1998, ATB broadcast the World Cup France 98 together with Bolivian Television.
 The comments were made by Lorenzo Carri.

+The network started to digitize its equipment in 1999.

 In October 2000, the Spanish group PRISA (Promotora de Informaciones Sociedad Anónima), a Spanish company, bought the share package that was owned by Televisa, leaving the Mexicans out of their business.
 Apart from ATB Red Nacional, PRISA buys the preferred shares in La Razón.

 Garafulic made huge investments in his communications group, such as the purchase and installation of a gigantic Goss printing press that was barely brought up to the Alto Auquisamaña neighborhood.
 But the loss of control over ATB and La Razón occurred because he lost the support of ADN due to his confrontation with Minister Guiteras; the surprising growth of Unitel; the problems caused by the Lloyd Aéreo Boliviano and the sale of its Pucro mine.

 Garafulic had debts with PRISA and this Spanish company, faced with a lack of cash, took over the entire stock package of La Razón and ATB Red Nacional.

 The short reign of PRISA (2002–2007)

+PRISA gave a lawsuit to ATB in April 2003 after a conflict between the two emerged over an increase in capital, demanding an increase in US$11.2 million plus interest rates involved.
+On June 30, it was announced that Prisa would auction its shares in Bolivia, on July 15, for a value of US$6.25 million, after Garafulic repeatedly refused to pay a loan acquired from the Sabadell bank, shared with PRISA.
+The auction was later suspended due to a lack of bidders.

+In October 2003, ATB announced an agreement with American production company Anderson Productions, from Connecticut, to produce segments for its sports news program, Deporte Total.
+The first dispatch produced by the company was a summary of a friendly match between Bolivia and Honduras.

+Raúl Garafulic died on November 21, 2003, victim of an air accident.
+He was the president of the network at the time.

 Once owners of the two largest media outlets of Grupo Garafulic, due more than anything to an economic factor and not to interest in the company and not in the Bolivian market, PRISA managed for about four years with more desire to sell all the shares and recovering the money invested than continuing to grow.
 Finally, in 2007, PRISA sold the shares of the Bolivian media to Akaishi Investments, a Spanish company.

+In 2005, ATB was the most-watched private network.

 RTP and Radio Metropolitana once again belonged to Mónica Medina; Things was sold to a former government minister; LAB went bankrupt and Ernesto Asbún fled the country by selling his shares in Bolivisión to a group of Mexican shareholders Albavisión; Bolivian Times returned to the hands of its previous owners.